NeuralVFX/llm-sandbox-unreal/README.md

 </p>
 A plugin for Unreal Engine that provides a Flask server for LLM-powered code execution directly in the editor.

+## What is This?
+#### This tool is Unreal component of a two componennt package:
+A web interface to Unreal Engine, which allows easy expirimentiation with Python, review of code and erros via LLM, and the creation and improvement of agentic tools directly from the interface.
+A set of working agentic tools is provided with this, but thats not the point.
+The idea is that this tool helps you build whatever custom agentic tools you need for your department, on your production!

 ## Features

 - **Code Execution** - All Code is executed directly in Unreal Engine